TheodorRene/parse-and-extract/README.md

+# Parse and extract

+Test out modern models document extraction capabilities

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+- [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-[Prisma](https://www.prisma.io/) is used as ORM to interact with a PostgreSQL database.
+- [Prisma](https://www.prisma.io/) is used as ORM to interact with a PostgreSQL database.

-[OpenAI](https://openai.com/) SDK is used to interact with OpenAI API.
+- [OpenAI](https://openai.com/) SDK is used to interact with OpenAI API.

 ## Shortcut